Identifying PTSD – Signs and Symptoms

 - PTSD is nearing epidemic proportions

-- The children are the forgotten victims of this war.
+- The children are the forgotten victims.
 Children today have experienced so much trauma from school shootings to violence in the streets to abuse, drugs and death.
 They are no longer innocent children in this world

 - Just because Veterans do not show it does not mean they are not suffering